 System admins can identify security threats and respond to them much faster due to continuous monitoring.
 Quicker feedback and real-time reports help security teams avert breach attempts and lessen the aftermath should an attack occur.

-• Facilitates better performance for the business: Since continuous monitoring works to alleviate system downtimes, it improves user experience and business credibility.
-Moreover, continuous monitoring is used extensively to track user feedback that comes in handy when evaluating new updates and changes to the system.
+- Facilitates better performance for the business: Since continuous monitoring works to alleviate system downtimes, it improves user experience and business credibility.
+Moreover, it is used extensively to track user feedback that comes in handy when evaluating new updates and changes to the system.

 Conclusion